swergroup/category-pages-shortcodes/readme.txt

 Tested up to: master
 Stable tag: trunk

 Useful shortcodes to display a post or page content or a list of posts.
+100.000 downloads!

 == Description ==